Kula Shaker: Reformation and Strangefolk (2004–2008)

+Their first gig back together (as a three-piece) took place at the Wheatsheaf, Leighton Buzzard, England, on 21 December 2005.
+This was a 'secret' gig and not promoted beforehand; however, blackboards outside the pub announced "Kula Shaker tonight" on the night of the show.
+Kula Shaker announced on 11 January 2006 that they had reformed permanently.
+During preparation for their comeback live dates, Harry Broadbent joined the band, playing keyboards.
 The band undertook a small UK tour in the Spring.
 The tour dates were split into two 'legs', with a pre-tour warm-up show in Milton Keynes.
 The band played to sell out audiences in smaller venues, playing a mix of new and old material.
 They also recorded a session for Scottish radio station Clyde1, and made an appearance on the Billy Sloan show on that station to coincide with this.

-The band released a four-song EP entitled "Revenge of the King" on iTunes in April.
-This was later released on a limited run of 1000 10" vinyls, sold on certain dates of the band's April/May tour and later from the band's official website.
+The band released a four-song EP entitled "Revenge of the King" on iTunes in April, which was later released on a limited run of 1,000 ten-inch vinyls.
 Later still, the EP was released on CD in Japan with a bonus track (the 2006 radio session version of Govinda).
-Apart from the Japanese bonus track, the tracks on the EP were recorded in a very small studio in London right at the beginning of 2006, before Broadbent joined the band.

-The band went on to play some festivals in the Summer of 2006 – T in the Park, Fuji Rock, V Festival and Pentaport Festival in Korea – along with a handful of warm-up dates.
-After this, they played one more live date in 2006, headlining the Purple Weekend festival in Spain at the end of the year.

-After the summer festival dates, it was announced on the band's website that the third Kula Shaker album was underway.
-Pre-production started in September 2006, with final mixing completed by April 2007.
-It was produced in collaboration with an all-star team of hit makers & Grammy winners, including Tchad Blake (Peter Gabriel, Crowded House), Sam Williams (Supergrass) and Chris Sheldon (The Foo Fighters, The Pixies).

-In Japan, the Freedom Lovin' People EP preceded the album.
+In Japan, the Freedom Lovin' People EP preceded the next album.
 It was released there on 23 May 2007.
 The lead track from this release was the album track "Great Dictator (of the Free World)" and a rough animatic-style video was used to promote the song on Japanese music stations.
 In the UK, the first single from the album was "Second Sight" released on 13 August 2007, reaching No. 101 on the UK Singles Chart.
-The single was promoted with a pro-shot video featuring the band as characters from the Sherlock Holmes stories.